AB-BLAST 3.0 is a powerful

 Multiple specifications of each type are acceptable

-Furthermore, individual filter and wordmask specifications may
+Individual filter and wordmask specifications may

-consist of entire pipelines of commands.
+consist of pipelines of commands.

 For example, three filters are used in succession by this pipeline: